mshirlaw/sfml-space-invaders/README.md

 - XCode 14 or newer from AppStore (with MacOS SDK)
 - Please install SFML 2.5.x as **Frameworks**, not as "dylibs", as shown in [official SFML guide](https://www.sfml-dev.org/tutorials/2.6/start-osx.php).
+- IMPORTANT: ensure you install SFML libs for your specific CPU arch.
 - Download Apple Developer tools.
 After Xcode is installed, run this in your Terminal:

 ```bash